 The type of data you sort will influence the result.
 Here are a few examples:

 - Hierarchy: If you’ve created sub-items, the sub-items will be sorted but kept beneath their parent row.
 The parent rows will also be sorted but their sub-items will move with them.

 - Data created with a Dropdown list: If you sort on a column that is a Dropdown List type, items will be sorted using the order of the drop-down list values.
 Double-click on a column header and select Edit Column Properties to view/edit these values or to change their order.

 - Harvey Ball values: When sorted in ascending order, the values will be ordered as Empty > Quarter > Half >Three-Quarters > Full > Blank.

 - Red-Yellow-Green values: When sorted in ascending order, the values will be ordered as Red > Yellow > Green > Blank.

 - Mixed letters and numbers: Values that start with a letter and include a number will be sorted first in alphabetical order then in numerical order starting from the leftmost digit.
 For example, the values Q1, Q2, Q3, Q12, will be sorted as Q1, Q12, Q2, Q3.

-NOTE: When sorting in ascending or descending order, blank rows will be sorted below rows with values.
+When sorting in ascending or descending order, blank rows will be sorted below rows with values.

-Sort Behavior in Reports
+Sort behavior in reports